 The thickness of supports can contribute to blowholes where panels are welded to supports.
 A rule of thumb is that the support should be at least 1/8 in. thick, but this does not always prevent blowholes.
-AISI S100 Section J2.2 sets 0.15 in.
-(3.81 mm) as a lower limit for a support.
 If blowholes caused by arc spot or arc seam welds into thin support material are a structural or cosmetic concern, fasteners should be considered as an alternative.
 A blowhole may become a structural concern when a significant amount of the support flange area is removed.
-Some blowholes should be expected at welded side-lap connections between supports.
+Some blowholes should be expected at welded sidelap connections between supports.